English | Français

 Reading time: 4 minutes

-Avery Singer uses the 3D modeling software SketchUp as others use their brush, turning an architect’s tool into a weapon of massive deconstruction.
-She creates robotic figures and geometric spaces that feel straight out of an ’80s sci-fi movie.
+Avery Singer uses the 3D modeling software SketchUp like others use their brushes, turning the architect’s tool into a massive deconstruction weapon.
+She creates robotic figures, geometric spaces that seem taken from a 1980s sci-fi film.

-Listen to me carefully, you bunch of snobs: Avery Singer (born in 1987) is the very embodiment of this new generation of artists who, armed with digital technologies, are shaking the traditional foundations of painting with calculated insolence.
-Born and raised in New York by projectionist artist parents, she grew up in the bohemian atmosphere of TriBeCa, steeped in the vapors of paint and the hum of projectors at the MoMA where her father worked.
-A childhood steeped in celluloid and the scent of turpentine.
+Listen to me carefully, you bunch of snobs!
+Avery Singer (born in 1987) is the very embodiment of this new generation of artists who, armed with digital technologies, comes shaking the traditional foundations of painting with calculated insolence.
+Born and raised in New York by artist-projectionist parents, she grew up in the bohemian atmosphere of TriBeCa, immersed in the fumes of paint and the hum of the MoMA projectors where her father worked.
+A childhood redolent of celluloid and turpentine essence.

 The first striking characteristic of her work is her almost obsessive relationship with digital technology.
-Singer uses the 3D modeling software SketchUp as others use their brush, thus transforming the architect’s tool into a weapon of massive deconstruction.
-She creates robotic figures and geometric spaces that seem straight out of an ’80s sci-fi movie, but with the surgical precision of a computer program.
+Singer uses the 3D modeling software SketchUp like others use their brush, thus transforming the architect’s tool into a weapon of massive deconstruction.
+She creates robotic figures, geometric spaces that seem taken from an 80s science fiction film, but with the surgical precision of a computer program.
 It’s as if Max Ernst had access to a MacBook Pro.

-Her recent works incorporate references to internet culture—memes, Wojak characters—while maintaining a dialogue with art history.
+Her recent works incorporate references to internet culture, memes, Wojak characters, while maintaining a dialogue with art history.
 She thus creates a dizzying bridge between high culture and digital culture, between MoMA and 4chan.
-This kind of transgression annoys purists but propels art forward.
+This kind of transgression makes purists grind their teeth but advances art.

-Singer’s practice represents a radical break from the conventions of painting while remaining deeply rooted in its history.
-She uses technology not as a gimmick but as a means to interrogate our relationship with images, reality, and authenticity.
-Her work raises fundamental questions about what it means to be an artist in the digital age, when the line between real and virtual becomes increasingly blurred.
+Singer’s practice represents a radical break with the conventions of painting while remaining deeply rooted in its history.
+She uses technology not as a gadget, but as a means to question our relationship to the image, to reality, to authenticity.
+Her work asks fundamental questions about what it means to be an artist in the digital age, when the distinction between real and virtual becomes increasingly blurred.

-This approach recalls Jean Baudrillard’s theory of the simulacrum: in Singer’s world, the copy becomes more real than the original, the virtual more tangible than the physical.
-But unlike some artists who merely ride the wave of digital trends, Singer digs deeper.
-She explores the philosophical and existential implications of our relationship with technology.
+This approach is reminiscent of Jean Baudrillard’s theory of simulacra: in Singer’s world, the copy becomes more real than the original, the virtual more tangible than the physical.
+But unlike some artists who merely ride the digital wave, Singer digs deeper.
+She explores the philosophical and existential implications of our relationship to technology.

-For those who still think painting is dead, Singer proves it’s very much alive, but capable of mutating into something new, more complex, more ambiguous.
-She creates art that reflects our era in all its technological complexity and existential uncertainty.
-It’s art that refuses the ease of spectacle while being profoundly spectacular.
+For those who still think painting is dead, Singer proves it is very much alive, but it can mutate into something new, more complex, more ambiguous.
+She creates an art that reflects our era in all its technological complexity and existential uncertainty.
+It is an art that refuses the ease of spectacle while being profoundly spectacular.

 Reference(s)